House of Flying Daggers

-House of Flying Daggers (十面埋伏 (Shímiàn máifú, Ambush from ten sides)) is a 2004 wuxia romance film directed by Zhang Yimou and starring Andy Lau, Zhang Ziyi and Takeshi Kaneshiro.
-Unlike other wuxia films, it is more of a love story than purely a martial arts film.

-The film opened in limited release within the United States on 3 December 2004, in New York City and Los Angeles, and opened on additional screens throughout the country two weeks later.
-The film grossed $11,050,094 in United States box office, and then went on to significantly overperform in home video market in the United States.
+House of Flying Daggers (十面埋伏 (Shímiàn máifú, Ambush from ten sides)) is a 2004 wuxia martial arts film from China, directed by Zhang Yimou and starring Takeshi Kaneshiro, Andy Lau, and Zhang Ziyi.
+It opened in limited release within the United States on 3 December 2004, in New York City and Los Angeles, and opened on additional screens throughout the country two weeks later.
+The film grossed $11,050,094 at the United States box office and went on to significantly overperform in home video market in the United States.

 The film was chosen as China's entry for the Academy Award for Best Foreign Language Film for the year 2004, but was not nominated in that category.
 It did receive a nomination for Best Cinematography.

 Plot

-In AD 859, as the Tang Dynasty declines, several rebel groups are established, the largest of which is the House of Flying Daggers, based in Fengtian, who battle the corrupt government that oppresses the people.
-Its members use special throwing daggers that always hit their targets to steal from the rich and give to the poor, gaining the support of the locals.
-Two police officers, Leo (Andy Lau) and Jin (Takeshi Kaneshiro), are ordered to kill the leader of the group within ten days, a task that appears to be impossible as no one knows who the leader of the House of the Flying Daggers is.
+In AD 859, as the Tang dynasty declines, several rebel groups emerged.
+The largest of them is the House of Flying Daggers in Fengtian, who battle the corrupt government.
+Its members steal from the rich and give to the poor, gaining the locals' support.
+Two police officers, Leo and Jin, are ordered to kill the group leader within ten days, an impossible task given no one even knows the leader's identity.

-To accomplish this, Leo arrests Mei (Zhang Ziyi), a blind dancer who is suspected of being the previous leader's daughter.
-Jin proceeds to assault the jail and set Mei free, pretending that he is a rebel sympathizer, an act which gains Mei's trust.
-As Mei and Jin travel to the Flying Dagger headquarters, Leo trails behind with reinforcements.
-Unfortunately, Mei and Jin fall in love.

-To make the deception more realistic, Leo and his policemen pretend to ambush the pair.
-Later, though, they are ambushed for real by soldiers.
-At a secret meeting, Leo explains that the military has gotten involved and wants Jin and Mei dead.
-A few days later, Jin and Mei are ambushed again in a bamboo forest and almost killed, but they are saved by the House of Flying Daggers and taken to their headquarters.
-At this point, Mei is revealed to have been faking her blindness, and is not the actual former leader's daughter.
-Furthermore, she is engaged to Leo, who has also been revealed to have been pretending to be an officer, and is really a Flying Daggers member.
-The Flying Daggers are not afraid of the military and are actually looking forward to an open battle.
-A heartbroken Leo tells Mei that he waited for her for three years since he went undercover to infiltrate the police, and asks how she could fall in love with Jin after only three days, only to be told she has her heart set on Jin.